AfLosada/AfLosada/README.md

 - 🔭 I’m currently working on a tool to help me pack and install npm packages easily.
-- 🌱 I’m currently learning Golang and Three.js
+- 🌱 I’m currently learning Golang, Three.js and Remix.
 - 👯 I’m looking to collaborate on DashJs
 - 🤔 I’m looking for help with DashJs or HlsJs.
-Also learning about WebGL, using it through Three.js
+Also learning about WebGL, using it through Three.js.
 - 💬 Ask me about anime, philosophy, videogames or cooooding.
 - 📫 How to reach me: email me pls.
 - 😄 Pronouns: He/Him